CHEO's Volunteer Program

 Frequently Asked Questions

-How old do I need to be to apply to volunteer at CHEO?
+How old do I need to be to volunteer at CHEO?

 Taking a vacation or requiring a leave of absence is acceptable during a volunteer’s involvement.
-For continuity of programming, volunteers with an extended absence of more than two months (eight weeks or more), cannot be guaranteed the same role and/or shift upon return.
-Every effort will be made to accommodate.
+Volunteers with an extended absence of eight weeks or more cannot be guaranteed the same role and/or shift upon return.

 Can my child volunteer with me?

 No, only the person who is registered as a CHEO volunteer can occupy a shift.
 Friends, children, etc. are not eligible to accompany volunteers onsite.

 I would like to bring my pet to visit the patients.
 Can this be arranged?

 CHEO runs a Pet Therapy program in partnership with Ottawa Therapy Dogs.
 Please contact Ottawa Therapy Dogs for more information.